 Multiple sclerosis (MS) is an inflammatory autoimmune disease with a wide range of symptoms that can mimic other conditions.
 In MS, the immune system attacks the protective coating of the nerve fibers (a substance known as myelin), causing permanent scarring, or sclerosis.
 Because damage may occur in different places in the central nervous system — including the brain, spinal cord, and optic nerves — there is no one simple diagnostic test or telltale symptom that can be considered a definitive sign of MS.

 When someone experiences their first symptom of multiple sclerosis, it may be frightening.
 Early symptoms of MS may be mild, but if you are in tune with your body, you may understand that something is “off.”
-You may be tired, get headaches, notice balance problems, or have bladder or bowel changes.
+You may be tired, get headaches, have visual changes, experience numbness or weakness, notice balance problems, or have bladder or bowel changes.
 It can be scary and make you feel isolated, if you’re confused about what is happening.

 In an article in Momentum, the magazine of the National Multiple Sclerosis Society, Ann Borsellino reminisced, “Many times early on in my disease, I wished I had something people could see, because then they would know what I was going through.”

 One study estimates that nearly 1 million Americans are living with MS. Many who have the disease can look back and identify one or two early signs of something that was amiss.
 Usually it was vision changes or general muscle weakness or numbness that led them to seek a diagnosis.